PulkitGahlot/CODECRAFT_CS_02/README.md

-# Cryptographer: A Caesar Cipher Text Encryptor & Decryptor (Flutter + Python) 🔐
+# 📱 Cryptographer: Text & Image Encryptor & Decryptor (Flutter + Python) 🔐🖼️

-A mobile application built using the **Flutter framework** and **Dart language**, integrated with a **Python FastAPI backend**, designed to Encrypt and Decrypt text messages using the **Caesar Cipher** algorithm based on ASCII values.
+This is a mobile application built with **Flutter** and integrated with a **Python FastAPI backend** that allows users to:
-This app provides a clean, user-friendly UI and demonstrates full-stack mobile development with Python integration.
-It is ideal for Educational Purposes, Cryptography Practice, and Demonstrating Client-Server Communication.
+- Encrypt and decrypt **text messages** using a Caesar Cipher (ASCII-based).
+- Encrypt and decrypt **images** using XOR pixel manipulation.

+Designed for **Cybersecurity Practice**, this tool demonstrates a simple yet powerful example of secure message and media exchange.

 ---

 ## 🚀 Features

-1. User Mode Selection: **Encrypt** or **Decrypt**.
-2. Enter Plain or Cipher text input.
-3. Set a **Custom Shift Key** value for the Caesar Cipher.
-4. Real-time processing via **Python backend API**.
-5. Output result displayed in a clean UI.
-6. Copy, paste, and share buttons integrated.
-7. Mobile-friendly layout that handles keyboard overflow gracefully.
-8. FastAPI-based backend that runs on your PC for local testing.
+### 📝 Text Encryption & Decryption
+- Caesar Cipher with **custom shift key**.
+- Input any ASCII-compatible message.
+- Converts plain text to cipher text and vice versa.
+- Buttons for **copy**, **paste**, and **share**.

+### 🖼️ Image Encryption & Decryption
+- Select image from gallery or camera.
+- Apply XOR encryption/decryption using numeric key.
+- Preview of selected image and processed image.
+- Share or **download the encrypted/decrypted image**.
+- Saves encrypted images to device **gallery**.

+### 🛠️ Additional
+- Fully mobile-friendly layout.
+- App bar titles dynamically reflect user-selected operation.
+- Clear separation between logic (backend) and UI (Flutter frontend).
+- Compatible with Android 15 and MediaStore image saving.

 ---

 ## 🧠 How It Works

-1. The app starts with a home screen where users choose between **Encryption** or **Decryption**.
+1. User lands on a Home Screen with **four options**:
+   - Encrypt Text
+   - Decrypt Text
+   - Encrypt Image
+   - Decrypt Image

-2. The user is navigated to a second screen with:
+2. Based on selection, user is navigated to:
-   - Input box for the message
-   - Output box for the result
+   - `process_screen.dart` for text
-   - Input for the shift key
+   - `image_process_screen.dart` for images

-   - A Convert button to trigger the process
-3. On pressing "Convert", the Flutter app sends a **POST request** to a local FastAPI server.
+3. The Flutter app sends a **POST request** to the local FastAPI backend:
-4. The backend performs Caesar Cipher encryption/decryption using **ASCII-based shifting** and returns the result.
+   - For text: `/cipher` endpoint
+   - For image: `/image_cipher` endpoint (uses XOR logic on RGB pixels)

+4. The result is shown on the screen with options to **copy**, **share**, or **save**.

 ---